 The bikes is relatively easy to assemble but is more involved than most spin bikes.

-You are required to attach the flywheel and supply your own tools.
+You are required to attach the flywheel and supply your own tools (but a kit can be bought separately with all tools or included in a bundle deal).
 Most other spin bikes include tools for assembly and the flywheel is attached.

-The assembly is able to done within an hour even with the extra step.
+The assembly is able to done within an hour even with the addtional step.
 You need to add the stabilizer bars, adjustment poles, saddle, handlebars, console and pedals.

 I think why you need to supply your own tools and in particular the torque wrench as well as attach the flywheel is due to it being a commercial level bike supplied to gyms across the country rather than a bike designed just for home use.

 The big benefit with this bike compared to other spin bikes and indoor cycles is the ability to upload and monitor your performance with a fitness app.
-With most bikes, that do have a console (not all come with one), they only gives workout data while you are cycling.
+With most bikes, that do have a console (not all come with one), they only give workout data while you are cycling.
 There is no ability to track and record performance.
-(The only other bikes I reviewed so far with this cpaability are the Ironman H-Class 520 and Ironman X-Class 510).

-It works with the GoInd App.
+It also continues to work with the GoInd App.
 This is available for iOS phones and mobile devices and required iOS 7.0 and later.
 It is not available for any other mobile device platforms restricting its usability.
 The App is available in Spanish and English.

 With the App you can store and analyze your workouts.
 The information is uploaded using the bluetooth capability of the console.
 It gives you the ability to store, analyze, graph the results of heart rate, RPM, power output and overlay them.
 You can also do an Functional Threshold HR test with the GoInd Extended App.

-The other functionality of the console is the same as you find with the Keiser M3 Plus.
+The other functionality of the console is the same as you find with the Keiser M3.

 Keiser M3i Dimensions